bas080/lucene-query-string-builder/README.md

 # Lucene Query String Builder

-More easily build your lucene string queries small and pure functions.
+More easily build your lucene string queries using small and pure functions.

-See the usage section to see how you can leverage this lib for your purposes.
+The usage section shows how you can leverage this lib for your purposes.

 ## Use cases